kyma-project/kyma/docs/03-tutorials/00-serverless/svls-01-create-inline-function.md

 >**TIP:** Read about [Function’s specification](../../05-technical-reference/svls-08-function-specification.md) if you are interested in its signature, `event` and `context` objects, and custom HTTP responses the Function returns.

->**NOTE:** Learn why you want sidecar and how to enabled them.
-Follow [Istio sidecars in Kyma and why you want them](../../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md), [Default Istio setup in Kyma](../../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and [Enable automatic Istio sidecar proxy injection](../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)
+>**NOTE:** Read about [Istio sidecars in Kyma and why you want them](../../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md).
+For more details, see [Default Istio setup in Kyma](../../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and learn how to [enable automatic Istio sidecar proxy injection](../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)

 ## Steps